kelviy/LMKtorrent/README.md

 1. Has 3 states to send to leacher (states names are currently outdated.
 Need to update)
     1. Available    (sent if not occupied)
     2. Connected    (sent to connected leecher)
-    3. Unavailable  (sent if connected and another leecher requests download)
+    3. Away  (sent if connected and another leecher requests download)
 2. One Thread to listen for connections and send a response on state
 3. Another thread should also sends pings to tracker
 4. Another thread to send file chunk to leechers (single / fixed size threads)

 Note: Currently no queue system available for seeder

+PEER
+1. Starts as a Leecher and follows steps 1-5.
+2. Can transition to Seeder once all available files are downloaded
+3. Once a Seeder the Gui closes and terminal is open.

 TRACKER
 1. Be single threaded program